Lumavate-Team/documentation/docs/6-CLI.rst

      :widths: 10 20

      * - ``--profile-name "STRING"``
-       - What you wish to call the profile in the CLI.
+       - What you want to call the profile in the CLI.
 The profile will be associated with a studio or command center of your choosing, so keep that in mind when naming the profile.
      * - ``-f, --format "{JSON VALUE}, {JSON VALUE}"``
        - Returns a table with the requested JSON values.
 The only options are ``--format "{env}, {orgName}, {orgId}"``.
      * - ``--help``